ukbharatmachhi/Microsoft-Sentinel-SIEM/README.md

 **8) Microsoft Defender (Optional but Recommended):** For advanced threat detection and defense capabilities, you can integrate Microsoft Defender with Sentinel.
 Microsoft Defender helps detect potential threats across your resources and provides deeper insights for security monitoring.

 **9) Network Connectivity:** Ensure that network connectivity to Azure resources and data sources is properly configured.
 If needed, set up VPN or ExpressRoute for secure connectivity, especially for on-premises data sources.

+# Microsoft Sentinel Onboarding Process in the infrastructure

+## Step 1: Enable Microsoft Sentinel

+1. Sign in to **Azure Portal**.
+2. Go to **Microsoft Sentinel** and click **+ Add**.
+3. Select your **Log Analytics workspace**.
+4. Click **Enable Microsoft Sentinel**.

+## Step 2: Connect Data Sources

+We started by installing relevant solutions from the **Microsoft Sentinel Content Hub**, which serves as a centralized marketplace for pre-built security content.
+The Content Hub enables seamless deployment of **Workbooks, Analytics Rules, Hunting Queries, Playbooks, and Data Connectors,** helping organizations enhance their threat detection and response capabilities.

+By leveraging Content Hub, we integrated various security solutions such as **Entra Id, Microsoft Defender Endpoint, Microsoft Defender Cloud, Office 365, AWS Cloud Trial, Web Application Firewall, and other third-party tools,** ensuring comprehensive log ingestion, real-time monitoring, and automated response workflows.
+This streamlined approach allows security teams to detect, investigate, and mitigate threats efficiently without manually configuring each component.

+1. Navigate to **Data Connectors**.
+2. Select **Azure Activity, Syslogs, Common Event Format, Entra Id, Microsoft Defender Endpoint, Microsoft Defender Cloud, Office 365, AWS Cloud Trial, Web Application Firewall, and other sources.**
+3. Click **Open Connector Page** and follow the instructions to connect the data connector.